majorsilence/Dev/_posts/2021-09-04-openvpn-client-vm.md

 ![Remmina front screen](/images/vpn-client-vm/020.png)

-1. Give the profile a easy to understand name.
+1. Give the profile an easy to understand name.
 Maybe the machine name.
 Some nice description.
 2. Then enter the server name.
 You probably will need to use the IP address.
 I almost always have to use the IP address unless it is a public dns name.
 3. Set the color depth as the default probably will not work from inside the vm.
 I found __true color (24 bpp)__ worked fine.
 ![remmina connection settings](/images/vpn-client-vm/021.png)